 During the coronavirus pandemic, small claims court may make sense — but only if your losses are between $2,500 and $25,000, depending on where you file your claims

-When something goes wrong on an airline trip, the normal course of action is to petition the Department of Transporation (DOT) for redress.
+When something goes wrong on an airline trip, the normal course of action is to petition the Department of Transportation (DOT) for redress.
 Passengers should file a complaint with DOT.
 You can also file your grievance in small claims court against airlines if there is a failure to honor the airline contract of carriage.

 Airline passengers do not have access to the state and local court systems.
 State courts have been preempted by the federal courts for all aviation issues.
 However, contract disputes can be settled through mediation, small claims court, or negotiation.

 Here are some examples of situations when you might consider filing in small claims court against airlines:

 - Your connecting flight is canceled, and the airline arranges a van to get you to your destination.
 Instead of a one-hour flight, you have an uncomfortable four-hour ride.
 The airline denies your request for reimbursement of the difference between air and ground transportation.

 - You buy a ticket for a seat in first class from a consolidator.
-He delivers a coach seat ticket and refuses to refund any of your payment.
+He delivers a coach seat ticket and refuses to refund any of your payments.

 - An airline cancels your flight and cannot get you out until the next day.
 They won’t put you up in a hotel and you end up spending $90 for a room.

 - An airline loses your luggage.
 You try unsuccessfully to negotiate a settlement.
 You can show that the value of the lost item was much more than the airline offers to pay.

 Airline passengers may not get an acceptable resolution through DOT.
 They also may not get satisfaction in small claims courts or through negotiations with the airline.
 The only other legal course of action is to bring a suit against the airlines in federal courts.
 That can be an expensive proposition.

 What are small claims courts?